 - Quantity

 - Type of animal

 - Animal markings (ear tags)

 - location number of the sender (in German VVVO) (i.e. of the livestock owning company, e.g. VVVO number)

-Both the sender of the livestock and the customer must have a copy or carbon copy of the delivery document.
+Both the sender and the customer must have a copy or carbon copy of the delivery document.

 Delivery documents